 Sometimes this method is used for fading a tattoo to make it easier to cover up with a new one.
 There's some controversy among tattoo artists over whether this technique works, so finding an artist that does it might be difficult.

 A Cover-Up Tattoo

 If you have a tattoo you just don't like, there's a simpler alternative to having it removed—with less pain and less strain on your budget.
 A cover-up involves covering an old tattoo with a new one.

 Many tattoo artists are skilled in doing cover-up jobs and can help you come up with a design that you'll be much happier to live with.
 These usually cost the same as a regular tattoo.
 When done correctly, a cover-up makes your old tattoo completely invisible, reducing it to a memory.

-There are limits to cover-ups.
-A very dark tattoo can only be covered with dark ink.
-Also, a design with too many spaces and blank areas wouldn't work to effectively obscure an old tattoo.
-But with a talented cover-up artist, you can end up with a new tattoo that looks even better than the one before.
+When coming up with a cover-up tattoo, discuss color and design with a talented artist.
+A dark tattoo can only be covered with dark ink and a design with too many spaces and blank areas won't work to effectively obscure an old tattoo.

 If you're looking to get a tattoo covered up, it's important to find a tattoo artist who has experience in doing them and can prove it with examples in their portfolio.
 Once a tattoo has been covered up, it's very difficult—if not nearly impossible—to do it again.

 If these options don't work for you, there's always concealer.
 Make Up For Ever Full Cover Concealer ($34) truly does provide incredible full coverage.
 What tattoo?